• Skip to primary navigation

 Old Fashioned Sour Cream Cookies

-These old fashioned sour cream drop cookies are an old fashioned cookie that comes from the southern US.
-They have a wonderful buttery nutmeg flavor and a cake like texture and actually get better with age.
+This old-fashioned sour cream cookie recipe is a tea cake cookie that comes from the southern U.S. These are drop cookies so there is no rolling needed and they are so easy to make.
+They have a wonderful buttery nutmeg flavor and a cake-like texture and they get better with age.

 sour cream drops angle